 The headquarters of Kutch district located in western Gujarat, Bhuj is the gateway to the Rann of Kutch which is the famous salt desert region in the state.
-Bhuj has an extremely rich history and was the epicenter of civilization and prehistoric archaeological findings.
+Bhuj has an extremely rich history and was the epicentre of civilization and prehistoric archaeological findings.

 There are multiple ways of getting to Bhuj.
 The first option travellers have is to take a flight straight into Bhuj.
 This is the fastest and costliest way to get there.
 The second option is to take a train to Bhuj railway station which is a more economical option and also the best way to reach the city.
 The third option is to fly into either Gandhinagar (350 km from Bhuj) or Ahmedabad (334 km from Bhuj) and then take an overnight bus or train.

-Owing to its extremely rich history, Bhuj has a few interesting monuments and palaces to visit.
+Owing to its extremely rich history, has a few interesting monuments and palaces to visit.
 The main attraction is Pragmahal which is walking distance from the bus stand and is located in the main market area.
 This Gothic palace used to be the residence of the rulers of Kutch.
 Aaina Mahal is located in the compound of Pragmahal and as the name translates it is indeed a palace of mirrors.
 The palace was renovated after the earthquake in 2001 and houses a museum where crafts from various parts of Kutch are displayed.

 The other major attractions include Hamirsar lake and Bhujiyo fort and hill.
-The lake is in the heart of the city and is a must visit place early in the morning or around sun down.
+The lake is in the heart of the city and is a must-visit place early in the morning or around sundown.
 It is an ideal place to just sit and chill.
 The Bhujiyo fort was built to protect the city from outside invasion and is now nothing but a place in ruins.
 The huge walls of the fort offer a panoramic view of the entire city.

 Getting around Bhuj is relatively easy and travellers have multiple options from tuk-tuks to taxis and even government buses are an option to get around.
 Most of the attractions are within walking distance from the town centre and one will only need to hop on a vehicle to visit Bhujiyo fort.

-Accommodation options in Bhuj are in plenty most of which are located around the bus stand and in the bazaar area.
+Accommodation options are in plenty most of which are located around the bus stand and in the bazaar area.
 Most of the backpackers prefer staying near the bazaar area as it is a lot more peaceful as compared to the guest houses on the main road near the bus stand.

 Being the headquarters of Kutch, Bhuj has excellent phone reception and plenty of ATM’s all around the city.
 Kutchi and Gujarati are the main languages spoken by the locals but owing to the increase in the number of tourist the locals are pretty well versed with Hindi and English now.